Omerlo-Technologies/ex_cycle/README.md

 `daily`, `monthly` or `yearly`.
 Then the 2nd parameter is a list of validations options (like every hours at X).

-You can specified a duration using the option `:duration` that use the structure `Duration` introduce in elixir `1.17`.
+You can specified a duration using the option `:duration`.
+The value uses the `Duration` structured, introduced in elixir `1.17`.

-> For every Elixir's versions before `1.17` we clone this structure to obtain the same behaviour.
+> For every Elixir's versions before `1.17`, you must clone this structure to obtain the same behaviour.

 ## Credits

 `ExCycle` is inspired by [Cocktail](https://github.com/peek-travel/cocktail).
-We decide to make this library to fix problems related to Timezone and DST.
+ExCycle's goal is to improve the handling of Timezones and DST.